alienix2/AppuntiMagistrale/omlds/Lesson6.md

 *Note:* by looking at $y(k)$ we can see that L has an effect on the transient, even if it should be noted that asymptotically if the two blocks are stable then everything will be fine.

-**Rule of thumb:** place the observer eigenvalues $\approx$ 10 times faster than the controller eigenvalues. (*Note:* this means that we will likely have a very big spike in the beginning but we will also have a fast convergence)
+**Rule of thumb:** place the observer eigenvalues $\approx$ 10 times faster than the controller eigenvalues. (*Note:* this means that we will likely have a very big spike in the beginning but we will also have a fast convergence).